 Wrinkle Prevention and reduction: Niacinamide 4% is proven to reduce fine lines and wrinkles.
 It’s believed that this occurs by increasing collagen production in the dermis and, secondly, by reducing the amount of rigid cross-linked collagen molecules in the skin.
 Through these two processes, niacinamide improves the dermis' quality, elasticity, and strength, which reduces wrinkles and improves the skin's overall appearance.

 Effects on skin redness and rosacea: Rosacea, also called adult acne, is a common skin disorder in Caucasians.
 Rosacea causes constant facial redness, frequently with acne-like pimples.
 People suffering from this disorder will flush easily and tend to be very sensitive to sunlight.
-One of rosacea characteristics is damage to the epidermal barrier function, causing the skin to be sensitive to external factors such as the sun, heat, and alcohol-based toners.
+One of the rosacea's characteristics is damage to the epidermal barrier function, causing the skin to be sensitive to external factors such as the sun, heat, and alcohol-based toners.
 Niacinamide has proven helpful in restoring the epidermal barrier function, reducing redness, and helping with rosacea.

 Niacinamide Benefits for General Skin Health